helenakolberg/pda_static_and_dynamic_testing/testing_task_1.md

 # 'end' should have the same indentation as the first line of the function

 def self.cards_total(cards)
+# this should be an instance method not a class method ('self' is unneccessary)
   total
   # total needs to have a value
   for card in cards